dotnet/AspNetCore.Docs/aspnetcore/performance/caching/distributed.md

 A distributed cache is a cache shared by multiple app servers, typically maintained as an external service to the app servers that access it.
 A distributed cache can improve the performance and scalability of an ASP.NET Core app, especially when the app is hosted by a cloud service or a server farm.

-A distributed cache has the following advantages over other caching scenarios where cached data is stored on individual app servers:
+A distributed cache has several advantages over other caching scenarios where cached data is stored on individual app servers.

+When cached data is distributed, the data:

-* Cached data is *coherent* (consistent) across requests to multiple servers.
+* Is *coherent* (consistent) across requests to multiple servers.
-* Cached data survives server restarts and app deployments.
+* Survives server restarts and app deployments.
+* Doesn't use local memory.

 Distributed cache configuration is implementation specific.
 This article describes how to configure SQL Server and Redis distributed caches.
 Third party implementations are also available, such as [NCache](http://www.alachisoft.com/ncache/aspnet-core-idistributedcache-ncache.html) ([NCache on GitHub](https://github.com/Alachisoft/NCache)).
 Regardless of which implementation is selected, the app interacts with the cache using the <xref:Microsoft.Extensions.Caching.Distributed.IDistributedCache> interface.